-- Professor Dennis Mumby, University of Carolina at Chapel Hill, USA, is the world-renowned driving force behind the school of critical organizational communication.
+- Professor Dennis Mumby, University of North Carolina at Chapel Hill, USA, is the world-renowned driving force behind the school of critical organizational communication.
 His research focuses on the relationships among discourse, power, and organizing – as well as organizational processes of control and resistance, and how this dialectic is discursively produced, maintained, and transformed.

 Keynote speech: (Re)Branding the Dark Side: Communicative Capitalism and Neoliberalism

 - Professor David Boje, New Mexico State University, USA, is the founding father of the concepts of “ante-narratives”, i.e. a sort of bet on what will become a (dominant) narrative, and “counter-narratives”, i.e. narratives that challenge taken-for-granted (dominant) narratives of, say, organizational life, power, roles etc. His research is dedicated to systematically conducting non-traditional narrative inquiry in the management realm.

 Keynote speech: Water storytelling and dark side of sixth extinction denial